 Keep your eyes lightly closed and cast downward.
 This enables you to shut out distraction.
 But, it is not advisable to keep your eyes too tightly closed.
 It is said that closing the eyes causes drowsiness, but you should do whatever makes you comfortable.

 Your entire mouth and jaw should be relaxed and comfortable.
 Teeth are kept slightly apart, with lips kept lightly together.

 The tongue should be slightly touching the upper palate behind the teeth.
 This will stop the saliva from flowing and enables you to concentrate for longer periods.

-The simple meditation techniques that are recommended for beginners who are using it to enhance their feng shui practice is:
+The simple meditation techniques that are recommended for beginners who are using it to enhance their feng shui practice is the white light meditation.